 Free Irish Shamrock Crochet Pattern:

-Shamrock Starting Chain: Chain 18, sl st in the 10th ch from hook, to form a circle with part of the chain.
-The circle is where you are going to work your shamrock pattern.
+Shamrock Starting Chain: Chain 18, sl st in the 10th ch from hook in order to form a circle with part of the chain.
+The circle is where you are going to work the rest of your shamrock pattern.
 The rest of the chain is going to form the stem of the shamrock.
 (You might want to chain 9, place a stitch marker in that 9th ch, chain 9 more and then sl st where the stitch marker is.)

 First Leaf: work (3 sc, 3 dc, 6 tr, 3 dc, 3 sc) all in the ch-10 circle just made (first shamrock leaf formed).